STAAR

 What are the implications for a student that does not complete the STAAR or STAAR EOC?

 A student who does not complete the STAAR exam earns a score of zero, which is unsatisfactory performance on the STAAR.
-Each time a student does not perform satisfactorily on STAAR in grades 3 through 8, the district is required to provide the student with accelerated instruction.
-Districts can satisfy the accelerated instruction requirement by assigning the student to a classroom teacher who holds certain designations under the local optional teacher designation system or by providing the student with tutoring that meets the statutory requirements (see EHBC(LEGAL)).
-Tex.
+If a student does not perform satisfactorily on STAAR/EOC assessments, the district is required to provide the student with accelerated instruction.
+Districts can satisfy the accelerated instruction requirement by assigning the student to a classroom teacher who holds certain designations under the local optional teacher designation system or by providing the student with tutoring that meets the statutory requirements (see Tex.
 Educ.
-Code § 28.0211.
+Code § 28.0211 and H.B.
+1416.)

 High School Graduation: Students must pass the five end-of-course exams or an acceptable substitute in order to graduate, as described above.
 By local policy, a school district may issue a certificate of coursework completion to a student who successfully completes curriculum requirements but who fails required state assessment tests.
 Texas Education Code §§28.025(d).